helinus/ForgeEssentialsWikiFork/Permissions-System-and-Zones.md

 ### the _ENTRY_PLAYER_ player
 This is an automatically generated player that is used for any players when they log into a server for the first time.
 Players will continue to use the Entry Group until they are added to another group via commands or manually imported from the permissions configs.
 When a server using ForgeEssentials is started for the first time, the ENTRY_PLAYER is added to the Guests group.
 This means that any player that logs into the server, will be a part of the guests group as well.

+## The permission check hierarchy
+// incomming picture //
+When a permission is checked.. the first thing that happens is the zone the target is in, is found.
+Lets take a player for example...
+ - 1 - Find the Players Zone.
+ - 2 - Check if the Player has this permission allowed in this zone.
+... etc... to be contnued